 The word "homage" is always tricky, given that it's occasionally used to mean "copied from," "ripped-off," or "stolen."
 The Neon Demon is none of these, which is why I'm harping on it here.
 The film transmogrifies some of the media-hyped fears of the 70s (i.e. the occult) into the fears of the modern age (i.e. vanity and the fashion industry's vagaries).
 There remains, therefore, a reason for moral hysteria; fear itself is rebooted.
 This is maybe how one actually remakes an iconic style or idea without actually screwing the pooch—by reimagining.

 Suspiria's plot is nasty, brutish, and mercifully short to outline.
 A young American girl named Suzy joins a ballet academy in Germany, where a student has been recently murdered.
 We see the murder in graphic detail.
-Later, Suzy begins to suspect that the school is run by witches; clearing the way for several other violent killings, and a dénouement in which she's attacked by a classmate's reanimated corpse.
+Later, Suzy begins to suspect that the school is run by witches, clearing the way for several other violent killings and a dénouement in which she's attacked by a classmate's reanimated corpse.
 All of the girls are pale and thin and snotty, with terrific center-partings in that very typically 70s style, and all of the blood looks like gouache, which makes the death freakier because it looks deeply surreal.
-Suspiria is shot primarily in lurid, watermelon reddish-pinks and cool blues, as well as the sickly, sulky green of imitation jade.
-The set design helps convey the surrealism; the doorknobs are placed higher than usual, more aligned with the girls' heads, forcing them to reach upwards.
+Suspiria is shot primarily in lurid, watermelon-reddish pinks and cool blues, as well as the sickly, sulky green of imitation jade.
+The set design helps convey the surrealism; the doorknobs are placed higher than usual, more aligned with the girls' heads, forcing them to reach upward.